 At the forefront of their market when the technology emerged, Intercom has had to find ways to keep competitive in a shifting landscape.
 Using a Jobs-to-be-Done framework, they implemented a fresh approach to solving customer problems through their website content.

-Most companies approach products and marketing by assessing their target personas.
+Usually, a SaaS company would approach products and marketing by assessing their target personas.
 Intercom, however, considered what jobs their product would be fulfilling, what questions it would be answering, and what problems it would be solving.

 Intercom’s content strategy for both products and their blog is governed by story-telling, sharing insights, and conducting research.
 They use the answers to create better products and effective messaging.